Dam evacuees relieved but frustrated as they head home

 On his drive back, Remocal noticed law enforcement stationed at every major intersection as officers prepared to guide the expected parade of vehicles back home.
 He said traffic was flowing smoothly, in sharp contrast with the chaotic mass flight of thousands of vehicles two days earlier.

-He praised the Red Cross and other emergency workers and said he was happy when the evacuation order ended.
+Fears of getting stuck in traffic if there’s another evacuation order prompted several people sheltered at the Nevada County Fairgrounds in Grass Valley to stay where they were.

-“It just took a big load off me, man, just the thrill of relief,” he said.
+“My plan is to stay here,” said Donald Azevedo, who evacuated from Marysville with his wife, dogs and more than 30 relatives.
+He plans to wait out this week’s upcoming storm.
+“I’m not trying to risk traffic, being stuck if it floods.
+I’m safe where I’m at.”

 Thompson reported from Sacramento.
-Associated Press writer Jocelyn Gecker contributed from San Francisco.
+Associated Press writers Terry Chea in Grass Valley and Jocelyn Gecker in San Francisco contributed to this report.